mathwhiz1212/daplie-tools/README.md

 ## Prerequisities

-You need Curl and Git.
-You can install them using apt-get with this command: `apt-get install git curl`
+You need cURL and Git.
+You can install them using apt-get with this command: `apt-get install --yes git curl`

-You need Node.js You can install it with these commands:
+You need Node.js You can install it on OS X or Linux with this commands:

-`curl -sL https://deb.nodesource.com/setup_4.x | sudo -E bash -`
+`curl -sL bit.ly/nodejs-min | bash`

-`apt-get install nodejs`

 If you don't want to use the piped script you can download nodejs here: https://nodejs.org/en/download/